Introduction, Scope and Purpose

 Multiverse staff will where possible be in a neutral area where nothing personal or inappropriate can be seen or heard in the background.
 Only Multiverse accounts will be used to communicate via email or online platforms, never personal accounts.

-Staff accessing Apprentice contact details at home will ensure they comply with GDPR.
+Staff accessing apprentice contact details at home will ensure they comply fully with GDPR.

 Apprentices will be spending more time online due to social distancing and so regular advice about the benefits and risks of the online world is advised.

-- To be aware of strategies and actions to keep themselves safe whether at work, in learning or online;
+- To be aware of strategies and actions to keep themselves safe at work, in learning or online.

 Strands of Activity